himel31/contacts/README.md

-symblog
+Contacts
 =======

-A Symfony project created on September 28, 2015, 12:26 pm.
+A contact management pet project developed with symfony and angular js.